italrr/cr/docs/Lore.md

 - Reamon Dess

-Reamon is a option major character that the protagonist can choose to work/hang out with.
-Reamon is also a romantic parnet.
+Reamon is an optional major character that the protagonist can choose to work/hang out with.
+Reamon is also a romantic partner.
 Reamon used to work with Luna, but he decided to split due Luna being too selfish to work with.

 Reamon works for Tesla Industries as inventory techinician.
 He used to have Luna help hack the companies inventory database system to steal parts and prosthetics to sell in the black market.

 Raemon is from hispanic decendency.
 He's 6'2" tall, and built.
 He's only 80% cyborg.
-Raemon like old style garage rock, and he's generally a hot headed person, although ultimate very agreeable.
+Raemon likes old style garage rock, and he's generally a hot headed person, although ultimate very agreeable.

 Raemon stopped stealing from Tesla after splitting away from Luna.